-If the student in question is acquitted, all written record of the student’s involvement in the case is destroyed.
+If the student in question is found not responsible, all written record of the student’s involvement in the case is destroyed.

-If a student is found guilty, the student is informed of the penalty, which is, at the committee’s discretion, a one, two, or three year suspension, a suspension with conditions, or in the case of a second offense, permanent expulsion.
-The committee shall also have recourse, in the presence of extenuating circumstances, to probation up to four years, which becomes a part of the student’s permanent record.
+If a student is found responsible, the student is informed of the penalty, which is, at the committee’s discretion, a reprimand, disciplinary probation, a suspension, a suspension with conditions, or permanent expulsion.
 Only the dean of the college may review the final penalty.